Infrared Heating Film — a Healthy and Comfortable Microclimate for Your Home

 - Laimonis Klaperis

-- 3 min read
+- 4 min read

-We spend most of our time at home, so a healthy indoor climate is essential.
-Traditional heating systems often create uneven heat distribution, reduce air humidity, and cause dust circulation.
-This can affect both well-being and health.
-Infrared heating is a modern and eco-friendly solution that not only provides warmth but also helps maintain comfort and a healthy environment in everyday life.
+We spend most of our time at home, which makes a healthy indoor microclimate especially important.
+Traditional heating systems often cause uneven heat distribution, reduce air humidity, and create dust circulation.
+This can negatively affect both well-being and overall health.

 Everyday comfort